serendeepia/serendeepia.github.io/careers.md

 ## Working at Serendeepia

 Our mission is to enhance business through new innovations in Artificial Intelligence with the state of the art research.
-We are always looking for world-class talent in Machine Learning and Deep Learning.
+You will be part of a team of world-class talent in Machine Learning and Deep Learning.

 We are a remote team of talented enthusiastic and hard working innovators.
+You will have the chance to work with people all over the world from the place that best suits your needs and with flexible time.

+Serendeepia is still a small company with a lot of challenges ahead.
+We aim to grow in a pace that allow us a good balance between personal and professional live.
+You will have a huge impact in future of the company.

 ## Job opportunities